ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

      You can add other volumes to this policy by clicking **Add volumes**.
 The informational side panel provides a list of tags for target resources that you can apply to the volume, and a link to the [list of {{site.data.keyword.block_storage_is_short}} volumes](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#viewvols-ui).
 You must apply at least one of the policy's tags for target resources to the volume. |

-   - [New]{: tag-new} If the policy is for multi-volume backups of a consistency group of {{site.data.keyword.block_storage_is_short}} volumes, a list of virtual server instances is shown.
+   - If the policy is for multi-volume backups of a consistency group of {{site.data.keyword.block_storage_is_short}} volumes, a list of virtual server instances is shown.
 The list contains the virtual server instances whose Block Storage volumes are backed up this policy.
 Information about the virtual server instances includes the name, status, VPC, and profile.
       | Field  | Description |
       |--------|-------------|
       | Name   | Name of the volume.
 Click the pencil icon to edit. |